cocos-creator/creator-api-docs-2.x/en/classes/audioEngine.md

   - [`uncache`](#uncache) Unload the preloaded audio from internal buffer.
   - [`uncacheAll`](#uncacheall) Unload all audio from internal buffer.
   - [`preload`](#preload) Preload audio file.
-  - [`setMaxWebAudioSize`](#setmaxwebaudiosize) Set a size, the unit is KB，Over this size is directly resolved into DOM nodes
+  - [`setMaxWebAudioSize`](#setmaxwebaudiosize) Set a size, the unit is KB.
+Over this size is directly resolved into DOM nodes.